-If you file, a lawsuit may be filed against you by your opposing party
+If you file, a lawsuit may be filed against you by your opposing party.

-Filing a modification means asking a court to fix a twice broken situation
+Filing a modification means asking a court to fix a twice-broken situation.

-Modification suits are often anger multipliers
+Modification suits are often anger multipliers.

-Odds are good that you and your child's other parent are not getting along all that well if a modification suit has been filed.
+The odds are good that you and your child's other parent are not getting along all that well if a modification suit has been filed.
 If there are already small fires surrounding your relationship with this person, the filing of the modification suit will add gasoline and light a match at the same time to those flames.

 Anger, hostility and negative words about one another will be shared between the two of you (if you're even communicating with one another) and possibly even with your children.